Euro 2020 is upon us, and it's absolutely brilliant.

 Hungary boast an illustrious footballing history - but this is just the second time the country have qualified for a major tournament in 34 years following their thrilling last gasp playoff victory over Iceland.

 Exciting 20-year-old RB Leipzig midfielder Dominik Szoboszlai is missing the tournament with injury and is not there to shoulder most of the nation's expectations.

 They could have done with him too, given the mammoth task to escape from their group with Portugal, France, Germany.

 Group: D (England, Croatia, Czech Republic)

 Scotland boogied into their first major tournament in 22 years courtesy of two dramatic penalty shootout victories.
-Steve Clarke has worked wonders during his 20 months in charge, transforming Scotland into a well drilled unit with a winning mentality.
+Steve Clarke has worked wonders during his time in charge, transforming Scotland into a well drilled unit with a winning mentality.

 Andy Robertson, Kieran Tierney and Scott McTominay offer genuine quality and although they are supplemented by a relatively average ensemble, team unity and togetherness can go a long way in major tournament football - as demonstrated by Wales in 2016.

 Group game number two against England at Wembley promises to be a cracker.

 Russia made light work of qualifying, winning eight of their 10 games and scoring 33 goals in the process.
 They stuttered somewhat in the Nations League and were on the receiving end of a 5-0 hiding from a traditionally low-scoring Serbia in their final group game.